Buying more shares in your Shared Ownership home

 If you increase your share to 100%, you will no longer have to pay us rent and you’ll only pay a mortgage on your home.
 If you partly increase your share (known as interim staircasing), but still own less than 100%, then your rent will reduce.

 For example if you staircase from 25% ownership to 50% ownership you’ll pay less rent but a higher mortgage payment each month.
 You may still have to pay service charges even if you own 100% of the property and the freehold.
-For more information, please check with our Home Owner Services on 0300 456 9998 ext 6234.
+For more information, please check with our Home Owner Services by emailing email@example.com or calling 0300 456 9998 ext 6234.